Shelby

 Hardware

-Chromebooks generally have less powerful hardware compared to Windows PCs or Macs.
-Some tend to run slowly (out of the box) and offer no upgrade options.
+Chromebooks generally have less powerful hardware compared to Windows and Linux PCs or Macs.
+Some will tend to run slowly (fresh out of the box) and offer little or no upgrade options.
 Most have their memory and storage soldered onto the motherboard board, making it impossible to upgrade.
-When a Chromebook becomes outdated, the only option is to buy a new one that also has similar limitations.
-Perhaps this is another example of planned obsolesence.
-I would consider them 'throw-away' devices.
+When a Chromebook becomes outdated, the only choice is to buy a new one that will also be limited.
+Perhaps this is another example of planned obsolescence.
+I would consider Chromebooks 'throw-away' devices.

-Another drawback is that Chromebooks only support apps available in the Google Play Store.
+Another drawback is that Chromebooks only support apps available in the Google Play Store or cloud based applications.
 The eco-system is very locked down.
 You can’t download software from other websites or use physical disks as you can with other computers.
 This severely limits your options.
-Additionally, Chromebooks have few business applications; if the app you need isn’t available in the store or online, you’re out of luck.
+Additionally, Chromebooks have few business applications; if the app you need isn’t available in the store or cloud based, you’re out of luck.

 School Use

 It’s somewhat puzzling to me why many schools choose Chromebooks, given that they aren’t widely used in businesses and don’t prepare students for the professional world.
-A business will use Microsoft Office and Chrome books offer Google Docs as an alternative.
+Nearly all businesses will use Microsoft Office.
+Yet, Chrome books offer Google Docs as an alternative.
 While schools are attracted by their low cost, they’re discovering that many Chromebook models have limited lifespans with actual expiration dates and need to be replaced more often.
 This leads to a significant amount of electronic waste.
 In response, some schools are reverting to Windows-based computers.

 Last Word